khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 **Next steps**

-- Failures indicate that exporting of telemetry events from Sourcegraph are failing.
+- Failures indicate that exporting of telemetry events from Khulnasoft are failing.
 This may affect the performance of the database as the backlog grows.
 - See worker logs in the `worker.telemetrygateway-exporter` log scope for more details.
-If logs only indicate that exports failed, reach out to Sourcegraph with relevant log entries, as this may be an issue in Sourcegraph`s Telemetry Gateway service.
+If logs only indicate that exports failed, reach out to Khulnasoft with relevant log entries, as this may be an issue in Khulnasoft`s Telemetry Gateway service.
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#telemetry-telemetrygatewayexporter-exporter-errors-total).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: